dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/understanding-the-tables.md

 In that case, the user may see the partially loaded data.
 It is possible to filter such data out—any row with a `load_id` that does not exist in `_dlt_loads` is not yet completed.

-You can add [transformations](../transformations/transforming-the-data.md) and chain them together using the `status` column.
-You start the transformation for all of the data with a particular `load_id` with a status of 0 and then update it to 1.
+You can add [transformations](../transformations) and chain them together using the `status` column.
+You start the transformation for all the data with a particular `load_id` with a status of 0 and then update it to 1.
 The next transformation starts with the status of 1 and is then updated to 2.
-This can repeated for every additional transformation.
+This can be repeated for every additional transformation.

 ### Data lineage